MohidFarhan/MohidFarhan.github.io/_posts/2025-12-14-Reinterpreting-Electromagnetism-by-Particle-Physics-PartThree.md

 \mathcal{L} = \bar{\psi}(i\gamma^\mu \partial_\mu - m)\psi + g\bar{\psi}\gamma^\mu A_\mu\psi
 $$

-Now, the interaction term is far from something we added out of desparation, and looks more like a stroke of genius.
+Now, the interaction term is far from something we added out of desperation, and looks more like a stroke of genius.

 But we’re not done yet.
 The rule for the Dirac field was: